Skip to product information

 • Use clean, dry utensils when handling

-• If using topically, discontinue use if irritation occurs
+• If using topically, patch test first and discontinue use if irritation occurs

 • Keep the container tightly closed between uses